 The authors seem to have quite a chip on their collective shoulder.
 They spend much time bemoaning the way proponents of DR characterize the traditional, investigative approach.
 In that approach, caseworkers investigate a family, pry into the most intimate aspects of their lives, may strip search the children and/or subject them to traumatic medical exams, and then may, if they so choose, walk out with the children.
 The authors are deeply offended by the fact that backers of DR refer to this as “adversarial.”

 The ironies don’t stop there.
 I am aware of only one systematic experiment to actually test the bias of researchers in the child welfare field.
-It found in favor of publishing articles purporting to show benefit to removing children.
+It found a profound bias in favor of publishing articles purporting to show benefit to removing children.

 “From its inception,” Nathan and Snedeker write, “APSAC’s leadership roster was a veritable directory of ritual-abuse architects.”
-Kee MacFarlane, who led the questioning of children in the notorious case, served on APSAC’s board – and received the group’s – a decade McMartin.
-And in 1997, three years after writing an article promoting the idea that there really were under the McMartin Preschool, Roland Summit, another former board member, received the group’s “Lifetime Achievement” award.
+Kee MacFarlane, who led the questioning of children in the notorious McMartin Preschool case, served on APSAC’s board – and received the group’s “Outstanding Professional” award – a decade after McMartin.
+And in 1997, three years after writing an article promoting the idea that there really were secret tunnels under the McMartin Preschool, Roland Summit, another former board member, received the group’s “Lifetime Achievement” award.

 For those who are not familiar with McMartin, this New York Times video is an excellent primer: